April 12, 2024 · Fertilization & Weed Control · By Mike Harmon, Owner & Licensed Applicator

 You pulled them last weekend.
 You can already see new ones.
 Dandelions are the most frustrating weed in Hamilton County for a reason: they're tough, they spread fast, and half the things homeowners try to do about them don't work.
-Here's what actually works, and why the "pull them out" strategy is a losing battle.
+Here's how to spot them, what actually works to kill them, and why the "pull them out" strategy is a losing battle.

 Why Pulling Dandelions Doesn't Work

-Dandelion roots can grow 6 to 18 inches deep in Indiana's clay soil.
+Remember that deep taproot.
 When you pull the plant out by the leaves, the root almost always snaps off underground.
 That remaining root grows a new plant within days.
 You didn't remove the dandelion.
 You pruned it.

 Even if you get the whole root out with a weeding tool, you've left a hole in the turf that's now prime real estate for the next dandelion seed that blows in.
 And a single dandelion head produces up to 15,000 seeds, each one floating on its own tiny parachute.
 By the time you see the yellow flowers, the seeds from last month's batch are already germinating across your lawn and your neighbor's.